Governors Island: Phase 1 and 2 renovations

-Later modifications
+Mid-2010s to present

 In September 2016, the Trust for Governors Island and the New York City Economic Development Corporation started an online survey to develop ideas for Governors Island as a year-round destination.
 Two years later, mayor Bill de Blasio opened a formal process to rezone the remaining un-redeveloped portions of Governors Island for dormitory, office, or educational use.
 The proposed rezoning drew opposition from activists who wanted Governors Island to be kept largely as-is.
 Also in 2018, the city's government held the NYCx Governors Island Connectivity Challenge, asking three companies to test out 5G technology on Governors Island; if the project was successful, the city's government would pursue a wider rollout of 5G in New York City.

-In September 2019, the Lower Manhattan Cultural Council's expanded Arts Center at Governors Island opened in a renovated former ordnance warehouse at the north end of the island.
+The Lower Manhattan Cultural Council's expanded Arts Center at Governors Island opened in September 2019 in a renovated former ordnance warehouse at the north end of the island.
 The new Arts Center features gallery, exhibition, and performance space as well as studio areas for up to 40 artists.
 The opening of the Arts Center added LMCC to the island's community of year-round tenants, which also includes Billion Oyster Project, an organization to restore New York Harbor's oyster population and biodiversity; the Urban Assembly New York Harbor School, a high school focused on maritime vocational education; and QC NY, a destination day spa.
 In October 2019, city officials proposed constructing a climate change research center on the island.
 In March 2020, the Trust for Governors Island issued a Request for Proposals seeking arts and culture organizations to become year-round tenants in two historic buildings in Nolan Park.

-The American Indian Community House, a non-profit that works to improve the well-being of the American Indian community, and increase the visibility of the culture of the urban American Indian.
-The AICH uses the Admiral's House to present exhibitions, performances, and other cultural and educational programs.

-As a result of the COVID-19 pandemic in New York City during 2020, the start of the island's 2020 visitor season was delayed from May 1 to July 15, and a timed ticketing system was implemented for the season, limiting visitation to 5,000 per day.
+During 2020, as a result of the COVID-19 pandemic in New York City, the island opened two months later than usual, and a timed ticketing system limited daily visitation to 5,000.

 In September 2021, mayor Bill de Blasio announced that the island would operate year-round rather than from May through October.
 Though there were no full-time residents at the time, the Trust for Governors Island started expanding nighttime access to the island following the announcement.
 Additionally, two organizations announced plans to host about a dozen residents by 2022.
 The QC NY spa opened inside a former barracks on the north side of the island in March 2022, and the Gitano Island beach club opened that July.
+In April 2023, the Trust for Governors Island selected Stony Brook University to construct a 400000 ft2 climate research lab on the island, which was planned to cost $700 million and be complete in 2028.
+The Trust announced plans in 2024 to convert Building 140 into a restaurant and event space, and the New York Harbor School began an expansion that year.